 Check for Other Things That Need Replacing

-While you spring clean your skin care and makeup, also check brushes and tools that may need replacing.
+While you spring clean your skin care and makeup, be sure you also check any brushes and tools that may need replacing.
 Take an inventory or what looks overly worn, what needs batteries or charging, and/or what you don’t use.

 Keep or toss as needed, then make a list of what you need to repurchase or replace.